Tag: Ronnie Cowan

 Ronnie Cowan – 2016 Parliamentary Question to the Department for Work and Pensions

-To ask the Secretary of State for Work and Pensions, if he will make it his policy to ensure that his Department undertakes research into the potential merits of a universal basic income.
+To ask the Secretary of State for Work and Pensions, what research his Department has undertaken on the potential merits of implementing a universal basic income.

 • Ronnie Cowan – 2022 Speech on Scotland’s Future